 After evaluating the pilot, the new subject will be introduced to 9th grade in all secondary schools in the country.
 The draft textbook will undergo a final revision and translated into minority languages, teachers will be trained, and an electronic version of the textbook will be developed.

-The Norwegian Helsinki Committee/the Norwegian Ministry of Foreign Affairs is currently our sole donor for our engagement in the Kyrgyz Republic
+The Norwegian Helsinki Committee/the Norwegian Ministry of Foreign Affairs was currently our sole donors for our engagement in the Kyrgyz Republic.